vistalab-technion/cs236781/_pages/lectures.md

 [Zoom link for lectures](https://technion.zoom.us/j/4108205267)

-The lecture presentations would be posted here

-For now the first one is available [here](https://www.dropbox.com/scl/fi/whmc6bnjfv33jd8enfsxb/236781_lec01_intro.pptx?dl=0&rlkey=83j9i48mqqnnk0soqp112m3bb)

-The accompanying material for each lecture is posted here.
+The lecture presentations and the accompanying material for each lecture is posted here.

 <div class="grid-collection-container">
     <div class="entries-{{ page.entries_layout }}">